 It’s 6:30am and the alarm jolts me out of slumber.
 With my eyes barely open, I sit up, reach down for my cell phone, and think to myself: I wonder how many likes I got on my posts overnight.
 I hope I get finally noticed for my hard work and accomplishments today.
 Why does it feel like I’m sometimes left in the shadows?
 Today’s got to be my day!
 Basically, each morning, being selfish is the first place my mind goes.

 How many times have you wished you could crawl back into bed and have a redo?
 The thing I’ve always prided myself on the most is being selfless.
 (Ironic statement, I know!)
 My life verse I’ve lived by since I was a teenager is Proverbs 11:25.
-So, why do I sometimes still wake up to the wrong one—me?
+So, why do I sometimes still wake up focused on the wrong one—me?